UNHRC: Pakistan claims support of 60 un-identified nations on Kashmir

 While claiming the support of 60 nations, Pakistan has however not identified the countries.
 The claim was made in the joint statement on the human rights situation in Jammu and Kashmir.

 Pakistan posted on the website of the Foreign Office the statement and even said that the list of countries would be submitted to the Indian delegation at Geneva.
-However India is yet to receive the list.
+However, India is yet to receive the list.

 On Kashmir move at Geneva, Pakistan would find it hard to dish out the numbers